jpk3lly/Wordgame_Javascript/README.md

 # Welcome to HACKTOBERFEST 2023

-this year I have decided to make a game of Boggle whilst learning HTML, CSS & Javascript.
+This year I have decided to make a game of Boggle whilst learning HTML, CSS & Javascript.
 The basic structure of the game is there, but as I'm only learning, there is plenty of room for improvement.

 Before you get started, make sure you've signed up at <a href="https://hacktoberfest.com">